MatthewHerbst/react-to-print/README.md

 </div>
 ```

-In your styles, define your `@media print` styles, which should include setting your preference for CSS `page-break-` (see [w3's reference](https://www.w3schools.com/cssref/pr_print_pageba.asp) for options) to `auto`, and ensuring that your `page-break` element does not affect non-print style.
+In your styles, define your `@media print` styles, which should include setting your preference for CSS `page-break-` (see [w3's reference](https://www.w3schools.com/cssref/pr_print_pageba.asp) for options) to `auto`, and ensuring that your `page-break` element does not affect non-print styles.

 ```css
 @media all {